Catium2006/baithook/Readme.md

 When everything is done, you will have a `${runsh}` file and some other file in `${installDir}`.

 ### Customize
-edit `build.sh`, there are two variables.
+edit `build.sh`, there are some variables.
 + `${pm}` default is auto detected, software package manager.
 + `${cc}` default is `gcc`, c complier.
 + `${zlib}` default is `zlib-1.2.12`, version of zlib (effectes only on ubuntu).